noiseprotocol/noise_spec/noise.md

 can send **transport messages** which consist of encrypted payloads without DH public keys.

-The transport phase is described by several flags associated with a Noise protocol that specify whether to use explicit nonces for out-of-order messages, "stepping" the shared key for forward security, and "splitting" the shared key for duplex communications.
+The transport phase is described by **transport flags** that specify whether to use features like explicit nonces for out-of-order messages, "stepping" the shared key for forward security, and "splitting" the shared key for duplex communications.

 2.4.
 Key agreement
 -------------------